 The City of Tucson’s strict permitting regulations demand diligence and responsiveness to keep the project on track.
-In one such case, a native plant survey was performed in compliance with city and revealed that a number of the plants would be affected by the construction.
+In one such case, a native plant survey was performed in compliance with the City and revealed that a number of the plants would be affected by the construction.
 Regulations required each affected plant to be replaced with three.
 The obstacle to this requirement was that the site did not have the acreage to sustain the new plantings.

-After researching Tucson’s mitigation requirements, Westwood proposed an alternative that, after proposal and acceptance from the city, allowed the undisturbed land, approximately 20 acres, on the site to be placed in a 25 year hold with no future disturbance.
+After researching Tucson’s mitigation requirements, Westwood proposed an alternative that, after proposal and acceptance from the City, allowed the undisturbed land, approximately 20 acres, on the site to be placed in a 25-year hold with no future disturbance.
 This solution kept the project on track both from timeline and budget standpoints.